dmose/theband/README.md

 * If you're on Mac (Snow Leopard in particular), after you've installed Rainbow and restarted, quit Firefox again.
 Then, open Terminal.app, and type:

    `arch -i386 /Applications/Firefox.app/Contents/MacOS/firefox-bin`
+* Note that on Linux, Rainbow doesn't yet support video recording.

-* If you have problems along the way, review the [Rainbow README](http://github.com/mozilla/rainbow/blob/master/README), as there can be gotchas, including:
+* If you run into gotchas along the way, review the [Rainbow README](https://github.com/mozilla/rainbow#readme).

 #### Demo Sites